What are Futures? – Meaning of Futures

 5. Underlying Price: This is the price of the underlying asset.
 In case of Reliance futures, the underlying asset is the share price of Reliance in the cash market.
 The futures prices will ideally move in the same direction as the underlying prices.

 6. Buyer of a futures contract: The person who buys the futures contract is known as the buyer of the futures contract.
 Buyers have a bullish view on the stock.
 This means that the buyer expects the price to increase in the future.
 Hence, he is buying it at a lower price today itself.
-When you buy a futures contract, you are going long on futures.
+When you buy a futures contract, you are said to be long on a stock..

 7. Seller of a futures contract: The person who sells the futures contract is known as the seller of a futures contract.
 He has a bearish view on the stock.
 His aim is to lock-in the sell price today itself so that a fall in the future will not cause him a loss.
-When you sell a futures contract, you are going short on futures.
+When you sell a futures contract, you are said to be short on a stock.

-Prior to Oct 2019, futures contracts in India were cash-settled.
+Prior to October 2019, futures in India were cash-settled.
 But since then, if you do not settle your position before expiry, then you will have to settle your transaction physically.
+But what does physical and cash settlement mean in futures?
+Let’s understand how a future contract works with this example.

 Let us assume that did not sell your futures contract till 25th March 2021.
 In that case, you will actually have to take delivery of 250 shares and the seller will have to make delivery of the 250 shares.
 This is known as physical settlement.
 This happens only if you DO NOT square off your position before expiry.